 What does digital transformation mean for telecoms?

-Digital transformation in the telecommunications sector means that service providers expand and improve their services by implementing new digital technology in their business.
+Digital transformation in the telecommunications sector involves service providers expanding and improving their services through the implementation of new digital technology in their business.
 These services include:

 - Phone service